ClosetCoderSad/ClosetCoderSad/README.md

 - 👋 Hi, I’m @ClosetCoderSad
 - 👀 I’m interested in Software Development, AI and Machine Learning
 - 🌱 I’m currently learning Javascript for front-end web development
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects and contribute to open-source projects.
 - 📫 How to reach me Linkedin - Md Abrar Al Zabir Instagram - ab.rark
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I code inside a closet and try to overcome sadness from time to time.